vegaprotocol/documentation/docs/tutorials/building_a_bot/streaming-data.md

                     self._orders[order.order_id] = order
 ```

-For our final component we have the `_update_order` function.
-This is what the websocket listener we created earlier will be calling each time a new order is received.
-We can see here it expects a dictionary, which will be the JSON-formatted object we received, and then uses our `parsers` functions to convert that into and order object itself.
-Once we have created these order objects we update the dictionary to include them, alongside removing any orders which are now dead.
-We keep the order object generation outside of the `_orders_lock` so as to hold the lock for as little time as possible.
-Finally, our subscribe call in `start` puts the whole thing in motion:
+The final component is the `_update_order` function.
+This is what the WebSocket listener created earlier will be calling each time a new order is received.
+See below that it expects a dictionary, which will be the JSON-formatted object received, and it then uses the `parsers` functions to convert that into an order object itself.
+Once you have created these order objects, update the dictionary to include them, alongside removing any orders which are now dead.
+The order object generation is kept outside of the `_orders_lock` to hold the lock for as little time as possible.
+Finally, the subscribe call in `start` puts the whole thing in motion:

 ```python
         self._ws_client.subscribe_orders(